Policy and Procedure Name:

 4. BWC may request

-additional medical evidence as necessary.
+additional medical evidence, as necessary.

 C. Amputations

-1. An injured worker is
+1. An IW is entitled to a

-body part that is the result of severance, and reattachment of the same body
+is the result of severance, and reattachment of the same body part has not been

-part has not been successful (functional).
+successful (functional).

 a.
 If the same